mikedane/giraffeacademy.com/content/programming-languages/ruby/24-building-an-exponent-function.md

 ---
 date: 2017-11-01T00:12:44-04:00
 title: "Building An Exponent Function"
-seo_title: "Building An Exponent Function | Ruby | Mike Dane"
+seo_title: "Building An Exponent Function | Ruby | 🦒"
 subheader:
      greeting: Ruby - Programming Language
      description: This course covers the basics of programming in Ruby.
 Work your way through the videos/articles and I'll teach you everything you need to know to start your programming journey!
 description: This tutorial covers building an exponent function in Ruby.
-author: Mike Dane
+author: 🦒
 image: building-an-exponent-function.png
 video: yK5eMYUww6k
 url: /programming-languages/ruby/building-an-exponent-function/